 Selfies are everywhere.
 Just browse your social media feed to see the evidence.
 There seems to be two camps in this regard; those who are obsessed with selfies, and those with an aversion to taking photos of themselves.
 Where do you fall?
 Learn how to take the perfect selfie with these 5 tips.

 What is a selfie?
-A selfie is a self-portrait that is taken with a smartphone and shared on social media.
+A selfie is a self-portrait typically taken with a smartphone and shared on social media.
 The phone is either held by hand or a selfie stick is used.

 Why Do People Take Selfies?

 What’s the psychology behind taking self-portraits?
 Is there an underlying motivation?
-It stands to reason there must be due to the pervasiveness of selfie taking.
-Taking a selfie and sharing it with the online world, can be a tool for connection, conversation, and even confidence, as many people seek validation.
+It stands to reason there must be intent behind the pervasiveness of the selfie-craze.
+Taking and sharing selfies with the online world, can be a tool for connection, conversation, and even confidence, as many people seek validation.

-Do selfies help people figure out who they are?
-Are they a tool for self-discovery?
-Selfies certainly garner attention, and are a great way to get noticed.
-I think one reason selfies are so popular is that they give people control over how they look, and they can then edit their images to get them just right before posting.
+Are selfies a tool for self-discovery?
+Or validation?
+Selfies certainly garner attention, and are an effective way to get noticed.
+I think one reason selfies are so popular is they give people control over how they look, and they can then edit their images to get them just right before posting.

-While it may not seem like rocket science, there are tips you can follow to take your selfies up a notch:
+While it may not seem like rocket science, there are tips you can follow to take perfect your selfies:

 1. Look For The Light